 Where Is Your DNA Sample Tested and Stored?

-We are providing Ancestry.com with very important information.
+After all, we are providing Ancestry.com with very important information.
 We are providing them with the genetic code of our human body.

-To set your mind at ease your DNA sample is tested and stored at a secure third-party testing laboratory.
-This laboratory is located within the United States.
+To set your mind at ease your DNA sample is tested and stored at a SECURE third-party testing laboratory.

-Taking part in the testing of your genetic code results in you agreeing to Ancestry DNA terms, conditions and privacy statement and the information being processed by this third-party.
+Taking part in the testing of your genetic code results in you agreeing to Ancestry DNA terms, conditions, and privacy statement and the information being processed by this third party.

 Who Can See My DNA Results?

-You can do this by clicking the “Share” button that is found on your Ethnicity Results page at the top right corner.
+You can do this by clicking the “Share” button that is located on your Ethnicity Results page at the top right corner.

-To add people who you want to share your results with you will need to enter their email addresses.
-Once you have entered all the email addresses of the people that you want to share your information with then you will click on the “Send Invitations” button.
+Once you enter all the email addresses of the people that you want to share your information with then you need to click on the “Send Invitations” button.

 What if I want people to also edit my DNA results?

 This is possible by selecting the “Invite others to view DNA results” button within the “Sharing DNA results” on your Settings page.

 Other Ancestry members that you have invited in this way will be able to see your ethnicity estimates and also a list of your possible DNA matches from your results.

 What If I Want To Make Someone Else An Administrator?

-By default when you activate the DNA test online you will become the Administrator.
+By default when you activate the DNA test online you will become the Administrator, or rather Owner.
 That means that you have full control of your DNA ethnicity results.

 How Much Access Does an Administrator, Editor or Guest Have?

 The different levels of access:

 What Privacy Settings Can I Manage?